AKesidis/CyDynasty/README.md

 # CyDynasty
-a project to demonstrate the collaboration feautures of Git and Github to CO1111 students
+A project to demonstrate the collaboration feautures of Git and Github to CO1111 students

+The team members are:
+Andreas Kesidis